To purchase one of my Traditional Bifold wallets, follow this link.

 The inside main pocket is then cut and prepped.
 This is Italian calfskin, slightly softer and thicker than what is used for the card sleeves.

 Each set of pockets is affixed to this larger piece, and then stitched along the top edge.
 Again, the two remaining sets of sides are left until later.

 The outer layer is cut and prepared.
 This particular wallet will be personalized with a single initial in the bottom right outside corner.
-The metal stamp is heated with a torch, set in place, and struck with a mallet to form an impression in the leather.
+The metal stamp is heated with a butane torch to just the right temperature, set in place, and struck with a mallet to form an impression in the leather.

 The edge of the leather is normally cut square, but over time as the fibres loosen, this will fuzz slightly, so the edge is bevelled and treated to address this.
-Subtle touches like this are often missed, but are important for long-lasting items.
+Subtle touches like this are often missed on cheaper products, but are important for long-lasting items.